Q1: What is the CSU Fee Waiver Program?

 A12: The Fee Waiver Benefit is taxable for domestic partners.
 It is taxable for spouses and dependent children taking post-baccalaureate classes.
 It is not taxable for employees using the benefit for themselves.

 A13: The application forms can be accessed using the links below.
-Please note: these are PDF forms and require the free Adobe Reader software.

 The Fee Waiver application forms for Faculty:

 - Form 920: Faculty Fee Waiver Application (Self)

 - Form 925: Faculty Fee Waiver Application (Dependent)